lejubila/piGardenWeb/README.md

 11) Sign in to piGardenWeb with the newly created user, and perform the initial setup from the menu "SETUP / Initial setup"

 11) Now you can disable open registration by editing the .env file and setting REGISTRATION_OPEN with the value "false".
-    You can also change the language of the interface (LOCALE = en / en) and smtp parameters for sending email notifications to reset the user password.
+    You can also change the language of the interface (LOCALE = en / it) and smtp parameters for sending email notifications to reset the user password.